projectchrono/chrono/doxygen/documentation/manual/visualization_assets.md

-Visualization assets      {#visualization_assets}
+Assets      {#visualization_assets}
 ====================

 __Assets__ represent optional objects that can be attached to [rigid bodies](@ref rigid_bodies) to provide access to information/data such as:
+* Visualization shapes
 * Custom user-defined data such as electric charge, costs, sounds, etc.
-* Visualization shapes

 # ChAsset    {#manual_ChAsset}